-A civil action arises when a private person or business has allegedly suffered some kind of harm of damage.
+A civil action arises when a private person or business has allegedly suffered some kind of harm or damage.
 A remedy may not be available through the criminal court system.
-But the civil court system allows for a private person or business to file a civil claim against another person, business or combination thereof to seek “recovery.”
+But the civil court system allows for a private person or business to file a civil claim against another person, business, or a combination thereof to seek “recovery.”
 The type of “recovery” pursued in the civil court system is generally measured in money, with the Plaintiff asking the judge or jury to make a judgment in their favor.
-The judgment is then accompanied by an order which entitles the Plaintiff to a certain amount of money to be paid by the Defendant or Defendants.
+The judgment is then accompanied by an order which entitles Plaintiff to a certain amount of money to be paid by Defendant or Defendants.
 This is called a damages award.

 The document that sets the civil justice system in motion is called a complaint.
-A civil complaint, for a personal injury case for instance, sets for the parties, jurisdiction, basic facts, legal justification for filing the lawsuit, the damages incurred and in many cases the specific amount of money requested.
+A civil complaint, for a personal injury case for instance, sets for the parties, jurisdiction, basic facts, the legal justification for filing the lawsuit, the damages incurred, and in many cases the specific amount of money requested.
 It is of utmost importance that you allege all of the essential elements of your claim.
 If you have questions, you can:

-- Steal from the examples, samples and templates above;
+Steal from the examples, samples, and templates above;

-- Review the statues;
+- Review the statutes;

 - Review the model jury instructions;

 - Search your bar association’s case, statute, regulation, court rules, and bar publications search tool (i.e., Fastcase);

 Under the Uniform Rules of the Superior Court of the State of Georgia, Rule 36.10, personal injury complaints must include the following: